-A health benefit plan issuer or PBM is not subject to the deadlines for sending a report under Sections 1369.263 and 1369.264 if, after reviewing claims data, written or oral statements of pharmacy staff, wholesalers, or others, or other investigative information, including patient referrals, anonymous reports, or postings on Internet websites, the plan issuer or PBM suspects the audited pharmacist or pharmacy committed fraud or made an intentional misrepresentation related to the pharmacy business.
+A health benefit plan issuer or PBM is not subject to the deadlines for sending a report under Sections 1369.263 and 1369.264 if, after reviewing claims data, written or oral statements of pharmacy staff, wholesalers, or others, or other investigative information, including patient referrals, anonymous reports, or postings on Internet websites, the plan issuer or PBM suspects the audited pharmacist or Pharmacy committed fraud or made an intentional misrepresentation related to the pharmacy business. if, after reviewing claims data, written or oral statements of pharmacy staff, wholesalers, or others, or other investigative information, including patient referrals, anonymous reports, or postings on Internet websites, the plan issuer or PBM suspects the audited pharmacist or Pharmacy committed fraud or made an intentional misrepresentation related to the pharmacy business.

-Recoupment and Interest Charged After Audit (TX INS § 1369.266)
+Recoupment and interest charged after audit (Tex.
+Ins.
+Code § 1369.266)

-(a) If an audit under this subchapter is conducted, the health benefit plan issuer or PBM:

-(1) may recoup from the pharmacist or pharmacy an amount based only on a final audit report; and
+- (a) If an audit under this subchapter is conducted, the health benefit plan issuer or PBM: - (1) May recoup from the pharmacist or Pharmacy an amount based only on a final audit report; and

-(2) may not accrue or assess interest on an amount due until the date the pharmacist or pharmacy receives the final audit report under Section 1369.264.

-(b) The limitations on recoupment and interest accrual or assessment under Subsection (a) do not apply to a health benefit plan issuer or PBM that, after reviewing claims data, written or oral statements of pharmacy staff, wholesalers, or others, or other investigative information, including patient referrals, anonymous reports, or postings on Internet websites, suspects the audited pharmacist or pharmacy committed fraud or made an intentional misrepresentation related to the pharmacy business.
+- (2) May not accrue or assess interest on an amount due until the date the pharmacist or Pharmacy receives the final audit report under Section 1369.264. - (b) The limitations on recoupment and interest accrual or assessment under subsection (a) do not apply to a health benefit plan issuer or PBM that, after reviewing claims data, written or oral statements of pharmacy staff, wholesalers, or others, or other investigative information, including patient referrals, anonymous reports or postings on Internet websites, suspects the audited pharmacist or Pharmacy committed fraud or made an intentional misrepresentation related to the pharmacy business.